DAHUB-GUIOT/natur-78/replit.md

 ## Recent Changes

+- ✅ **January 29, 2025**: Complete Interactive Academic Agenda Page Implementation
+  - **NEW**: Created comprehensive Agenda.tsx with brutalist, dark, minimal design aesthetic
+  - **NEW**: Organic background textures with SVG patterns and nature imagery blur effects
+  - **NEW**: Two agenda tracks: Agenda Pública (general public) and Agenda Especializada (technology focus)
+  - **NEW**: Interactive filtering system by event type (panels, charlas, conversatorios, ponencias, demos)
+  - **NEW**: Modular event cards with glassmorphism effects and hover animations
+  - **NEW**: "Add to agenda" functionality with personal agenda tracking
+  - **NEW**: Enhanced session detail modal with brutalist design and speaker information
+  - **NEW**: Mobile-responsive design with carousel-style navigation
+  - **NEW**: Complete academic program content with 20+ sessions, speakers, and descriptions
+  - **NEW**: Professional brutalist typography with mono fonts and tracking adjustments
+  - **DESIGN**: Black background with lime accent colors (#cad95e) and organic textures
+  - **UX**: Interactive cards with grayscale-to-color transitions and scaling effects

 - ✅ **January 29, 2025**: Light Green Color Updated to New Accent (#cad95e)
   - **UPDATED**: Changed all light green colors from #EDFF60 to #cad95e throughout the application
   - **UPDATED**: Hero.tsx title, subtitle, and ticket button now use new #cad95e color